-Normally when you think of Goa you imagine picture perfect, palm fringed, sandy beaches by day; sunset cocktails, beach bars, music and parties by night.
+Normally when you think of Goa you imagine picture perfect, palm-fringed, sandy beaches by day; sunset cocktails, beach bars, music and parties by night.
 From what we’d read that’s pretty much true…at least in high season, but what about in low season, during or at the tail-end o the monsoon?
-This is the time when most of the resorts and beach huts are shut down or closed for maintenence, swathed in blue and yellow tarpaulins.
+This is the time when most of the resorts and beach huts are shut down or closed for maintenance, swathed in blue and yellow tarpaulins.
 A high proportion of the beach bars and restaurants also shut up shop due to the drop in tourist numbers.
 This was definitely the case when we visited Palolem Beach in South Goa.

 Visiting Goa in Low Season

 Many people avoid Goa during low season and would ask why on earth visit Goa when you’re likely to spend much of your time drenched?
 Well, due to the timing of our trip to India we ended up doing just that.
 We spent four days in South Goa, in a beach hut just back from Palolem Beach in low season.
-To be fair it wasn’t the middle of monsoon but towards the tail end, even so we still got wet…very wet; but, and it’s a big but, we still loved it.
+To be fair it wasn’t the middle of monsoon but towards the tail end, even so, we still got wet…very wet; but, and it’s a big but, we still loved it.
 The rain didn’t put a dampner on it for us…except for in the literal sense of course.

 We opted for South Goa over North Goa, which is said to have more of a backpacker/ party scene.
 Whilst we love a good party we’re more into lower key bars and restaurants rather than the trance and all night beach parties North Goa is renowned for.

 Our taxi dropped us off at Palolem Beach after a very rainy ride from Goa airport.
 The second we’d left the terminal building the heavens had opened and drenched us with a deluge of warm rain.
-This continued for the entire hour long journey, showing no signs of letting up!
+This continued for the entire hour-long journey, showing no signs of letting up!

 Chill-out and Explore

 So whatever do you do in South Goa when it’s always raining and there’s very little open I hear you ask?
-The answer is to kick back and chill out with a book and a beer or soft drink, and when you get bored of that embrace the rain and explore.
+The answer is to kickback and chill out with a book and a beer or soft drink, and when you get bored of that embrace the rain and explore.
 Getting caught out in a torrential downpour of lukewarm rain is great fun and because of the high temperature you soon dry out…until the next deluge that is!